HIGH5ATURN/Computer-Graphics-Labs/README.md

 # DVA338 - Ray Tracer

 This is a code skeleton for the ray tracer assignment given as part of the course Fundamentals of Computer Graphics - DVA338 at Mälardalen University.
+###Addition-> As a student of this course, I completed the task given with object oriented approach.
 ## Building the project

 The project is created in C++ and is provided as a set of header and source files.